 - Enjoy a Reward Night after each account anniversary year at eligible IHG hotels worldwide.
 Plus, enjoy a reward night when you redeem points for any stay of 4 or more nights

-- Earn 25 points total per $1 spent when you stay at an IHG hotel
+- Earn up to 25 points total per $1 spent when you stay at an IHG hotel

 - Earn 2 points per $1 spent on purchases at gas stations, grocery stores, and restaurants.
 Earn 1 point per $1 spent on all other purchases